Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 1 oz cranberry juice

-Fill glass with ice.
-Add rum and juices.
-Drizzle grenadine on top.
-It sinks and creates a cool effect.
-Squeeze lime wedge over drink.
-The tart and sweet combo is perfect for gossiping about suspects.
+Fill with ice, add rum and juices, drizzle grenadine on top.
+Squeeze lime wedge over.
+The tart-sweet combo is perfect for gossiping about suspects.

 • 2 oz pineapple juice